viral-medialab/stable_diffusion_server/README.md

 # stable_diffusion_server
-Instance of Stable Diffusion for hosting on Media Lab servers
+A repo for hosting your own Stable Diffusion API with Docker